TRIP-Lab/itinerum-mobile-api/README.md

 where *dev_env* is a file containing your local environment variables.
 The portal can then be reached at: **http://\<docker-machine-address>:9001/mobile/v1/**

 *Note*: It can be tricky to get the Docker version of the application communicate to the PostgreSQL database on the host system.
 Be sure that the `dev_env` file reflects the LAN address of the host system and an existing database.
 It is useful to watch for events in the `postgresql.log` file to diagnose issues here.

-### Deployment

-The `master` branch contains the latest version of the tested dashboard.
-When new contributions are ready to go live, the `master` branch is merged into the `testing` branch.
-The *testing* Gitlab-CI routine will build the Docker image and run the full suite of unittests.
-In the case of the web dashboard, a development version will be deployed to: [https://<api.root.url>/mobile/v1/](https://<api.root.url>/mobile/v1/).
-When all tests pass, the `master` branch can then pulled to the `production` branch.

 ### Mobile API Requests Documentation